-Electricity Supply Risk
+Electricity Supply

 Fluctuations in the amount of electricity used by customers can vary significantly in response to seasonal changes in weather.
 Electricity demand of customers that is in excess of that generated by the Corporation or contracted through long-term power purchase agreements is sourced from the wholesale energy market.
 A disruption in the wholesale energy market could result in the Corporation not being able to source the required electricity demand of its customers.
 Increasingly warm summers will increase air-conditioning demand, while increasingly cold winters will increase electric heating load for which electricity supply may not be available.
 Government policy may also impact electricity demand.
 Provincially, in October 2021, the Government of BC released an update to its economic and climate action plan, the CleanBC Roadmap to 2030 ("CleanBC").
 Originally introduced in 2018, CleanBC frames BC's approach to reducing emissions and transitioning to a low-carbon economy.
-The update includes a series of actions designed to achieve the Government of BC's legislated climate targets to reduce GHG emissions by 40 per cent by 2030, based on 2007 levels.
-Certain CleanBC initiatives, coupled with other provincial incentives for electricification of home appliances such as heat pumps, may increase electricity demand for which electricity supply may not be available.
+The update includes a series of actions designed to achieve the Government of BC's legislated climate targets to reduce GHG emissions by 40 percent by 2030, based on 2007 levels.
+Certain CleanBC initiatives, coupled with other provincial incentives for electrification of home appliances such as heat pumps, may increase electricity demand for which electricity supply may not be available.
+In addition, future customer growth would increase electricity demand for which electricity supply may not be available.